Harry Potter Daemons?

 Anyone who has read Philip Pullman’s trilogy, His Dark Materials, (and I highly recommend it – ignore the movie The Golden Compass – it doesn’t get even close to the first book, Northern Lights) will know that the heroine, Lyra, lives in a world parallel to our own, in which each person has something called a daemon.
 A daemon is an animal who reflects their personality, is their soul mate (quite literally), is their conscience, and is their constant companion throughout their life.
 Unlike ordinary animals, the daemon can talk to the person with whom they are associated, making that bond stronger.

-While that human is still a child, the daemon can take the form of any animal at will, and change their form in the twinkling of an eye.
-Lyra’s daemon, Pantalaimon, (and yes they do have names) switched from a moth, to a mouse, to a wild cat and more.
-It’s only when the child reaches puberty, and comes of age, that the daemon takes on a permanent form, and after that never changes.
+While that human is still a child, the daemon can take the form of any animal at will and change its form in the twinkling of an eye.
+Lyra’s daemon, Pantalaimon, (and yes they do have names) switched from a moth to a mouse, to a wild cat, and more.
+It’s only when the child reaches puberty and comes of age, that the daemon takes on a permanent form, and after that never changes.

 And I say animal as the daemon, but it could just as easily be a bird or insect… there are virtually no exclusions.
-Oh, and the daemon was always the opposite sex to the person with whom he/she was associated with.
+Oh, and the daemon was always the opposite sex to the person with whom he/she was associated.

-To make this comparison work, we’d probably have to assume that the daemons for Harry, Ron and Hermione, and the other principle child characters, had settled into their permanent form – so we’re looking at them in the later books.
+To make this comparison work, we’d probably have to assume that the daemons for Harry, Ron, and Hermione, and the other principal child characters, had settled into their permanent form – so we’re looking at them in the later books.
 For the adult characters, this isn’t a problem.

 But please… what do you think?
-Fill in the blanks… try and pair up an animal daemon with all of your favourite – and not so favourite – Harry Potter characters.
+Fill in the blanks… try and pair up an animal daemon with all of your favorite – and not so favorite – Harry Potter characters.